publisha/publisha.github.io/_papers/footnotes.md

 ### Footnotes

-Where the notes are footnotes then superscripted numbers can also be used, but some publishers use the less than useful range of symbols in the order set out here. \* or †, ‡, §, ‖,¶
+Where the notes are footnotes then superscripted numbers can also be used, but some publishers use the less than useful range of symbols in the order set out here. \* †, ‡, §, ‖,¶

 [![Symbols and their order for footnote References](/images/footnotes/image2.jpeg)](/images/footnotes/image2.jpeg)